zcash/zcash/doc/tor.md

 3. Connect to a Zcash hidden server
 -----------------------------------

-To test your set-up, you might want to try connecting via Tor to just a a single Zcash hidden server.

-Launch zcashd as follows, connecting to the Zcash hidden server:
+To test your set-up, you might want to try connecting via Tor on a different computer to just a a single Zcash hidden server.
+Launch zcashd as follows:

 	./zcashd -onion=127.0.0.1:9050 -connect=zctestseie6wxgio.onion